goodybag/mongo-sql/README.md

 ```

 Most of the default conditional helpers cascade and most (if not all) of the value helpers do not.
 Getting the cascade right is hard.
 So, when writing helpers, it _may be_ beneficial to not turn cascading on.

+## Oh so much more

+There's a lot more to MongoSql that I just haven't really documented yet.
+Check out the tests and browse through the source code to get a feel for the feature-set.